ph-rast/bmgarch/README.md

 How to cite this package
 ------------------------

-Please add following citation when referring to to this package:
+Please add at least one of the following citations when referring to to this package:

+Rast, P., & Martin, S. R. (2021). bmgarch: An R-Package for Bayesian Multivariate GARCH models.
+*Journal of Open Source Software*, 6, 3452 - 4354.
+doi: <a href="https://doi.org/10.21105/joss.03452" class="uri">https://doi.org/10.21105/joss.03452</a>

 Rast, P., Martin, S. R., Liu, S., & Williams, D. R. (in press).
 A New Frontier for Studying Within-Person Variability: Bayesian Multivariate